 Valorant Agent Guide: Sage

 What makes Viper’s poison?
 What tricks can Omen use?
 And what is the most effective way to play the new Reyna?
-Our agent reveals it.
+Our agent guide reveals it.
 We give an overview of the individual agent abilities and how to best use them.
 All in easy-to-digest guides, one Valorant character at a time.
 Today we introduce you to the healer of Valorant – Sage.

 Valorant has been out for over a month now and the game has already received numerous patches.
 Sage has had to take a few nerfs in the last few months, but hasn’t been hit too hard by them and thus remains arguably the most important agent in the game.
 The support agent is usually a must-have in any team, as all of her abilities can be game-changing.